aws/karpenter-provider-aws/website/content/en/preview/upgrading/v1beta1-reference.md

 To configure AWS-specific settings, AWSNodeTemplate (v1alpha) is being changed to EC2NodeClass (v1beta1).
 Below are ways in which you can update your manifests for the new version.

 {{% alert title="Note" color="warning" %}}
-Note that:

-* Tag-based [AMI Selection](https://karpenter.sh/v0.31/concepts/node-templates/#ami-selection) is not supported for the new v1beta1 `EC2NodeClass` API.
+Tag-based [AMI Selection](https://karpenter.sh/v0.31/concepts/node-templates/#ami-selection) is no longer supported for the new v1beta1 `EC2NodeClass` API.
 That feature allowed users to tag their AMIs using EC2 tags to express “In” requirements on selected.
-This let a user specify that a given AMI should be used only for a given instance type, instance size, and so on.
-The downside of this feature is that there is no way to represent “NotIn”-based requirements in the current state, which means that there is no way to exclude an instance type, size, and so on from using a different AMI.
 We recommend using different NodePools with different EC2NodeClasses with your various AMI requirement constraints to appropriately constrain your AMIs based on the instance types you’ve selected for a given NodePool.
 {{% /alert %}}

+{{% alert title="Note" color="primary" %}}
-* Karpenter will tag EC2 instances associated with Nodes with their node name.
+Karpenter will now tag EC2 instances with their node name instead of with `karpenter.sh/provisioner-name: $PROVISIONER_NAME`.
 This makes it easier to map nodes to instances if you are not currently using [resource-based naming](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-instance-naming.html).
+{{% /alert %}}

 ### InstanceProfile